frabbisw/ReRobust/README.md

 2. `Python 3.6`
 3. `CUDA 10.1`

-Please make sure all the packages in [`requirement.txt`](https://github.com/ThomasShiyu/APR-Models-Performance/blob/master/config/requirement.txt) are installed.
+Please make sure all the packages in [`requirement.txt`](https://github.com/frabbisw/ReRobust/blob/master/requirements.txt) are installed.

 - Run `cat requirement.txt | xargs -n 1 pip install` for setting environment.
 Please run this twice as some libraries might not be installed due to dependencies.

 ## Models

-### Pre-trained Models
+### Pre-trained Models for Bug-Fix-Pairs (BFP)

 The pre-trained models are released by the corresponding repositories.
 See the instructions in these repositories to download and use these pre-trained models.